 - You can not control the weather

-- You can control whether or not you exercise today
+- There’s control whether or not you exercise today

 - You can choose to start your own business

 - You can not control whether or not you get fired tomorrow (you can influence it but not control it)

 Like the game Plinko on The Price Is Right you can play the odds of the chip landing where you want it to by dropping it in a specific location but ultimately it will be random.
 In your life, you can limit the chance of chronic disease and obesity by eating real food and exercising consistently.